Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 - the race's length
 - the number of horses supposed to run

-Before I move on, one quick precisions on the horse's performance and the race's categories.
+Before I move on, one quick precisions on the races categories and the horse's performance.

+### Races categories

 ### Music: the horse's past performance
 For each running horse their past performance is indicated as a list of pairs of letters and numbers.
-In French this is poetically refered to as "music."
+In French this is poetically refered to as the horse's "music."

-Here's an example:
+Here's a few examples:
+> 0a Da Da Dm 6a Da 7a 9a 2a 5a Da 6a
+> 7h Ah 6p 13p 0p 6p 0p (16) 5s 9h 4s 4s 1s

+These indicate the horse's results in previous races, going from the most recent race (left) to oldest (right).

+For a given pair, the first element indicates the horse's finishing position or the reason why they didn't finish, while the second element indicates the race's category.

+I don't know yet how much of the code is going to be used by the website I scraped the data from (it seems the website does not make use of all the available notations), so I will only indicate below the